gollum/gollum/README.md

 ### Config file

 When `--config` option is used, certain inner parts of Gollum can be customized.
 This is used throughout our wiki for certain user-level alterations, among which [customizing supported markups](https://github.com/gollum/gollum/wiki/Formats-and-extensions) will probably stand out.

-See [here](https://github.com/gollum/gollum/wiki/Sample-config.rb) for documentation about settings configurable in `config.rb` .
+See [here](https://github.com/gollum/gollum/wiki/Sample-config.rb) for documentation about settings configurable in `config.rb`.

-**All of the mentioned alterations work both for Gollum's config file (`config.rb`) and Rack's config file (`config.ru`).**
+**All of the mentioned alterations and options work both for Gollum's config file (`config.rb`) and Rack's config file (`config.ru`).**

 ## CONTRIBUTING